AdiY10/CloudCostOptimizer/README.md

 }
 ```

-Where we can see an input of two Applications (App1, App2), which uses linux Operation System.
+Where we can see an input of two Applications (App1, App2), which uses linux as their Operation System.
-App1 includes three components (Comp1, Comp2, Comp5), and App2 includes one component (Comp3). each component
+App1 includes three components (Comp1, Comp2, Comp5), and App2 includes only one component (Comp3). each component
-has different resource requirements, which describes by the memory, vCPUs etc...
+has different resource requirements, which described by their memory, vCPUs etc...
 ### General parameters:
 #### Required parameters:
-* vCPUs - min number of vCPUs required in the instance
-* memory - min Memory (GB) size required in the instance
 * selectedOs - operating system (OS) for the workloads
 * spot/onDemand - choose AWS instances pricing option- **spot / on-Demand**
 #### Optional parameters: